Dynamic Avalanches: Rate-Controlled Switching and Race Conditions

 To further clarify how internal flipping dynamics can promote dynamic avalanches, even in the limit of quasistatic driving, we use a realistic numerical model which describes the evolution of the extensions $u_i$ of hysteretic springs coupled to masses and viscous dampers (Fig.~1d; see Appendix B and Supplemental Material, Sec.
 II).
 The spring potentials control the switching thresholds and thus $G$, and the masses $m_i$ and damping coefficients $\eta_i$ control the internal dynamics \cite{jules2023dynamical, lindeman2023competition}.
 First, we fix the driving rate and masses, design the elements to feature a small negative gap \( G \), and compare the trajectories \( u_i(t) \) resulting from destabilizing state \( (10) \) by lowering \( U \), for two different values of \( \eta_i \) (Fig.~2e,f).
-For $\eta_i=(0.10,0.10)$, there is no avalanche and the trajectory lands on \( (00) \), where we note that since $G$ has a numerical small value, the trajectory lands near the edge of instability of state $(00)$ (Fig.~2e).
-In contrast, for $\eta_i=(0.09,0.11)$ the orbit overshoots $(00)$ and instead reaches state $(01)$ (Fig.~2f).
+For $\eta_i=(2.0,2.0)$ Ns/m, there is no avalanche and the trajectory lands on \( (00) \), where we note that since $G$ has a small value, the trajectory lands near the edge of instability of state $(00)$ (Fig.~2e).
+In contrast, for $\eta_i=(1.8,2.2)$ Ns/m the orbit overshoots $(00)$ and instead reaches state $(01)$ (Fig.~2f).
 This illustrates how dynamic effects can lead to overshooting state $(00)$, in particular when its range of attraction is small, thus triggering a dynamic avalanche (Supplemental Material, Movie S2).

 We then study how the critical value of \( G \), which separates the avalanche and no-avalanche regimes, depends on the driving rate \( v \) across a range of viscosity ratios \( \eta_i \).
 Our data show that as \( v \downarrow 0 \), the critical value of \( G \) asymptotes to a constant, and that avalanches can occur for \( G < 0 \) over a wide range of viscosities (Fig.~2g).
 These avalanches are most strongly promoted when \( \eta_1 / \eta_2 \ll 1 \), while for \( \eta_1 \gg \eta_2 \), the critical value of \( G \) approaches zero: in this regime, element two switches much faster than element one, allowing the system to quickly settle into the intermediate state.
-This shows that dynamical effects can promote, but not suppress avalanches, and that the internal flipping dynamics remains important even in the limit of quasistatic driving.
+This shows that dynamical effects can promote, but not suppress avalanches, and that the internal flipping dynamics remain important even in the limit of quasistatic driving.
+Moreover, this diagram indicates that, away from the transition curve, dynamic avalanches are robust to changes in design ($G$), damping, and driving rate.